Joseph P. McFadden: Priesthood

-On May 16, 1981, McFadden was ordained a priest by Cardinal John Krol at the Cathedral Basilica of SS.
-Peter and Paul.
+On May 16, 1981, McFadden was ordained a priest for the Archdiocese of Philadelphia by Cardinal John Krol at the Cathedral Basilica of SS.
+Peter and Paul in Philadelphia.
 His first assignment was as a parochial vicar at St. Laurence Church in Highland Park, where he remained for one year.
 From 1982 to 1993, he served as administrative secretary to Cardinal Krol.
-He was named an Honorary Prelate of His Holiness on May 29, 1991.
+The Vatican named McFadden as an honorary prelate on May 29, 1991.

-It was during McFadden's service as a secretary to Cardinal Krol that Krol is believed to have excused and enabled the sexual abuse of hundreds of children within the Philadelphia Archdiocese.
+It was during McFadden's service as Krol's secretary to Krol that the archbishop allegedly excused and enabled the sexual abuse of hundreds of children within the archdiocese.

-In 1993, McFadden became the first president of Cardinal O'Hara High School in Springfield.
+In 1993, McFadden was appointed as the first president of Cardinal O'Hara High School in Springfield, Pennsylvania.
 During his eight-year tenure, he increased the school's enrollment from 1,540 students to 2,000 students, and initiated the "Laptops for Learning" program.
 From 2001 to 2004, he served as pastor of St. Joseph's Church in Downingtown.

-In addition to his academic and pastoral duties, he served as chaplain to the Serra Club (1987–2001) and the Ancient Order of Hibernians (1986–95), spiritual director of St. Charles Borromeo Seminary, and director of the archdiocesan pilgrimages to the National Shrine of the Immaculate Conception in Washington, D.C.
+In addition to his academic and pastoral duties, he served as chaplain to the Serra Club (1987–2001) and the Ancient Order of Hibernians (1986–1995), spiritual director of St. Charles Borromeo Seminary, and director of the archdiocesan pilgrimages to the National Shrine of the Immaculate Conception in Washington, D.C.

 Episcopacy

-Philadelphia
+Auxiliary Bishop of Philadelphia

-On June 28, 2004, McFadden was appointed auxiliary bishop of the Archdiocese of Philadelphia and titular bishop of Horreomargum by Pope John Paul II.
-He received his episcopal consecration on the following July 28 from Cardinal Justin Francis Rigali, with Bishops Robert P. Maginnis and Michael Francis Burbidge serving as co-consecrators, at the Cathedral Basilica of SS.
+On June 28, 2004, McFadden was appointed auxiliary bishop of Philadelphia and titular bishop of Horreomargum by Pope John Paul II.
+He received his episcopal consecration on July 28, 2004, from Cardinal Justin Francis Rigali, with Bishops Robert P. Maginnis and Michael Francis Burbidge serving as co-consecrators, at the Cathedral Basilica of SS.
 Peter and Paul.
 He selected as his episcopal motto: "Mary the Model - Jesus the Center".

-Later that year, McFadden expressed his opposition to the holding of a gay rights event at his alma mater of Saint Joseph's University, saying, "While the Church asks that we recognize the unique dignity of every human person, it does not mean supporting a lifestyle that is contrary to the natural law".
-He was considered one of the likely candidates to succeed Donald Wuerl as Bishop of Pittsburgh following the latter's promotion to Archbishop of Washington.
+Later that year, McFadden expressed his opposition to the holding of a gay rights event at Saint Joseph's University, saying, "While the Church asks that we recognize the unique dignity of every human person, it does not mean supporting a lifestyle that is contrary to the natural law".